mosenberg/hyper-db/website/docs/sql/external/formats.md

 ## Text Format {#external-format-text}

-When the `FORMAT => 'text'` option is used, the data is read or written as a text file with one line per table row.
+When the `FORMAT => 'text'` option or a file extension of `.txt` is used, the data is read or written as a text file (as in PostgreSQL) with one line per table row.
+Optionally, gzip compressed text files can also be read, with the extension `.txt.gz`.

+A schema inference is not possible with text files.

 Columns in a row are separated by the delimiter character.
 The column values are string representations of the values, as if the values were casted to the `text` type.
 The specified null string represents a SQL null value.
 An error will be raised if any line of the input file contains more or fewer columns than expected.